HS 200-1 - Intro to Human Nutrition

 HS 300-1 - Community Nutrition

-Pre-requisites: Student has satisfied all of the following: [Student has completed all of the following course(s): HS 200 - Intro to Human Nutrition] [Student has completed or is in process of completing 30 Credits]
+Pre-requisites: Student has satisfied all of the following: [Student has completed or is in process of completing 30 Credits] [Student has completed or is in process of completing all of the following course(s): HS 200 - Intro to Human Nutrition]

 This course provides the principles, knowledge, and skills required of nutrition services in community-based agencies, outpatient health care settings, and social service agencies, including nutrition intervention and wellness promotion for individuals and groups across lifespan, cultural, religious, and social backgrounds.
 (3-0)